July 19, 2017

 Styling our home page header begins in part 17 of the Let's Build: A Consultancy Website series.

 The beginning of a pattern emerges

-In part 17, you’ll start to see a pattern form.
-I create fields within Kirby and output to the page in specific sections which correlate to our design.
+In part 17, you'll start to see a pattern form.
+I create fields within Kirby and output to the page in specific sections that correlate to our design.